• Home

 Which tour company to use in Iceland?

-Our experiences have been positive with both companies, so we suggest you find the tour that works for you from one of those two options.
-We also list a few tours from other companies above as well, including National Geographic, but the majority are from these two.
+Our experiences have been positive with all the companies we’ve used, so we suggest you find the tour that works for you from one of those two options.
+We also list a few tours from other companies above as well, including National Geographic and G Adventures.

 What is Typically Included in a Guided Group Tour in Iceland?